astropy/astropy/docs/io/fits/index.rst

           ['', '', '', '']

 it will show all its attributes, such as names, formats, bscales, bzeros, etc.
+A similar output that will display the column names and their formats can be printed from within a script with

+    print hdulist[1].columns

 We can also get these properties individually, e.g.:

     >>> cols.names